 The cyclist broke off Bosnich’s side mirror before an angry Bosnich turned his steering wheel towards the cyclist.
 The grill and bumper of his car collided with the bike wheel, causing the cyclist to sustain minor injuries to his ribs and elbows.
 It was later revealed that the cyclist was three times over the legal blood alcohol limit.

 Bosnich pleaded guilty to reckless driving but was fortunate enough to avoid a conviction and licence disquaification.
 His lawyer told the court that Bosnich was remorseful and his reputation had already suffered through being shamed by the media.

-He was placed on a one-year good behaviour bond under ‘section 10’, which means that he avoids any further consequences as long as he commits no further offences for 12 months.
+He was placed on a one-year good behaviour bond under ‘section 10 dismissal or conditional release order’, which means that he avoids any further consequences as long as he commits no further offences for 12 months.

 34-year-old X-factor judge Luke Jacobz faced a magistrate himself earlier this month after being charged with mid-range drink driving.
 His blood alcohol reading was 0.116 – more than double the legal limit of 0.05.
 Jacobz told the media that he was extremely remorseful for his conduct.